MiloszKrajewski/SilesiaCorpus/README.md

 # Silesia Compression Corpus

-Silesia corpus is a set of files of different characteristics to test compression algorithm.
+Silesia corpus is a set of files of different characteristics to test compression algorithms.

 It was once available here: http://sun.aei.polsl.pl/~sdeor/index.php?page=silesia but is inaccessible recently.